Flora of Turkey: Vascular plants

-Main components of the Turkish flora

 With almost 400 species the genus Astragalus (milk-vetch, goat's-thorn; Fabaceae) has by far the most species of the Turkish flora; as historically humans have dramatically expanded its favored treeless, dry and heavily grazed habitats.
 But not as many as Central Asia: the former USSR has twice as many.
 The plasticity of this genus is astonishingly high.
 Depending on environmental conditions a big variety of life forms evolved, ranging from tiny annuals to small woody and thorny bushes.
 Speciation seems to be in plain progress in Astragalus.
 Nearly all of its different sections consists of clusters of closely related species whose determination is one of the hardest tasks in a closer study of the Anatolian flora.
 One of the most successful growth forms of Turkish Astragali is the thorn cushion, which is very characteristic of the dry mountains of inner Anatolia.
 Such thorn cushions were not exclusively invented by many Astragali.
 Really striking examples of convergent evolution are the impressive thorn cushions of Onobrychis cornuta, also belonging to the Fabaceae.
 But there are a lot of thorn cushions also in Acantholimon (Plumbaginaceae).
 Even some Asteraceae (in Turkey e.g. Centaurea urvillei, C. iberica) and Caryophyllaceae (e.g. Minuartia juniperina) evolved in that direction.

 Second in importance comes Verbascum (Scrophulariaceae) and third is Centaurea (Asteraceae).
 For Verbascum Turkey evidently is the centre of distribution.
 Of approximately 360 species worldwide no less than 232 are to be found in Turkey, almost 80% of them being Anatolian endemics!
 Most Verbascum species are protected against water loss and hungry cattle by a dense cover of tree-shaped micro hairs.
 Centaurea species rarely have woolly hairs, but in defence against heavy grazing developed thorny phyllaries, or evolved to have no visible stem or a very short one.

+Non-vascular plants

+There are over 700 species of moss.

+Fungi

+There are over 12,000 varieties of mushroom in Turkey, some of which are edible.

+Algae

+There are over 2000 taxa of freshwater algae.

-Vegetation
+Vegetation types

+Steppe grassland is mostly in Central and southeast Anatolia.
+Above 2000m in the Black Sea Region there is Alpine grassland.

+The distribution of plants uses the World Geographical Scheme for Recording Plant Distributions (WGSRPD).
+See List of codes used in the World Geographical Scheme for Recording Plant Distributions for its coding system.
+Turkey is divided into two botanical areas: